w3bdesign/spotify-import/README.md

 ## Features

 - ChatGPT based song recommendations
-- Play button to listen to rach song
+- Play button to listen to each song
 - Create a new Spotify playlist
 - Import to an existing playlist